Leandromaro/Java-Design-Patterns/README.md

 ### Usage example
 The Java API uses the Adapter pattern, WindowAdapter, ComponentAdapter, ContainerAdapter, FocusAdapter, KeyAdapter, MouseAdapter, MouseMotionAdapter.

+# Composite
+Composite pattern is one of the Structural design pattern and is used when we have to represent a part-whole hierarchy.
+When we need to create a structure in a way that the objects in the structure has to be treated the same way, we can apply composite design pattern.

+### Where to use
+Use the Composite pattern when

+ - you want to represent part-whole hierarchies of objects
+ - you want clients to be able to ignore the difference between compositions of objects and individual objects.
+Clients will treat all objects in the composite structure uniformly

 ## References
 This guide has taken some examples from:
   - [Journaldev](https://www.journaldev.com/1827/java-design-patterns-example-tutorial).